ggstuart/web-application-development/content/welcome/hello-world/index.md

 > We also set the `flex-wrap` property.
-This prevents the `<p>` elements from overflowing the page and allows them to wrap a bit like `inline` elements.
+This prevents the `<p>` elements from overflowing the page and allows them to wrap, a bit like text and `inline` elements.

 Try adding lots of elements.

 {{<iframe src="examples/step-07" width="1200" height="350">}}{{</iframe>}}

 Remember, all we did was change the CSS.
-The elements within the *DOM* are exactly the same.
+The elements within the *DOM* are still exactly the same as they were before.

+> Make sure you use the developer tools in *Chrome* to view the site from a developers perspective.

 ## Conclusions